Appenzeller Cheese vs Munster Cheese

 Country of Origin Switzerland France

-Specific Origin Appenzell region Alsace, Lorraine, Franche-Comté
+Specific Origin Appenzell Region Alsace, Lorraine, Franche-Comté

-Certification None AOC (1969)
+Certification Not Specified AOC (1969)

-Milk Type Cow's milk Cow's
+Milk Type Cow's milk Cow's milk

-Milk Treatment Raw Raw
+Milk Treatment Raw Unpasteurized

-Fat Content 45-48%
+Fat Content Not Specified 45-48%

 Rind Washed rind Washed, saltwater solution